 Pastoral Grounds & Gardens Tour: Workshop Options

-Green Power / Autumn Leaves – Why are plants so green?
-What is photosynthesis?
-Come see the the diverse forms plants take, and learn about their role in transforming the power of the sun into edible energy.
+Autumn Leaves – How do trees prepare for winter?
+Which trees lose their leaves and why?
+See how the power of the sun is turned into edible energy.
 We focus on photosynthesis and the seasonal story of trees.
-Classes offered year round.
+Classes offered September to December.

 Snug Harbor Heritage Farm Tour: Workshop Options

 Sprout to Mouth – Where does your food come from?
 How does it get to your table?
 Explore farming and its role in our community.
-A tour of the farm can be combined with a presentation from the NYC Compost Project and a visit to our demonstration kitchen that can allow students to directly view preparation of fresh produce.
-Students will learn healthy recipes and taste samples.
+Tour the farm, examine soil, and learn how different produce can be combined into a tasty treat.
 Classes offered year round.
+Grades K and up.